blgrgjno/main-blog-network/plugins/report-comments/readme.txt

 After a comment is reported, the email address you specify will receive a message including the text of the reported comment and a link to view the comment on the site.
 The next version of this plugin will include more admin options and variety of moderation options, such as placing the comment in a moderation queue if more than X number of visitors flag it as inappropriate.

 == Changelog ==

+= 2.0.4 =

+1. Disabled caching level which causes most of the plugin to fail.

 = 2.0.3 =